ArturTan/Projekt1/README.md

 In the first step we need to build the beginning of the word.
 The word "advantage" starts with "ad", therefore we have 2 possible phrases to use:

 - "ad" and "_" as the joker phrase.
-Other phrases cannot be use as the first phrase.
+Other phrases cannot be used as the first phrase.

 In the second step the number of possibilities increase but we are still able to decrease it.
 We have now three phrases:
 - "ad" and the phrase to be chosen could be only "van" or "_"